XCVG/commoncore/README.md

 * 2.x _Balmora_ : Separate modules, remove dependencies, quality-of-life, general cleanup and documentation.
 * 3.x _Citadel_ : UI theming and initial mod support (data overrides, script hooks).
 * 4.x _Downwarren_ : Further mod support.
 Performance and QoL features.
 Mechanics improvments?
 * 5.x _Endar Spire_ : Vehicles?
 Even more mod support?
-Proper AOT support?
 * 6.x and beyond : Keep iterating, improving and adding features as I think of them.

 There is no formal timeline.
 Ultimately, this is a hobby project for me, and is subject to the vagaries of real life.
 With that being said, I hope to have Arroyo finished by the end of 2018.